Authentication Generator

 User

-Name of the user model class
+Custom name for the user model class (e.g., Account)

 --enable-rbac